American Assassin: Casting

 On October 10, 2012, Chris Hemsworth was believed to have been offered $10 million to play the lead, Mitch Rapp.
 However, a month later, it was revealed Hemsworth had turned down the role due to scheduling issues.
 On May 10, 2016, after being "courted for months", Dylan O'Brien was cast in the lead role with the "idea that O'Brien's Mitch Rapp is college aged, and the hope is the actor grows as the series progresses."

 Bruce Willis was in talks to star as Stan Hurley in September 2012, but Michael Keaton was cast as Rapp's mentor on March 9, 2016.
 Taylor Kitsch joined the cast on August 18, 2016, as the "villainous operative."

 On September 7, 2016, Shiva Negar and Sanaa Lathan joined the cast, Negar in a key role as an agent who teams up with Rapp and Hurley, and Lathan as CIA Deputy Director Irene Kennedy, who is to the Flynn novels what M is to James Bond.
 In the books, Kennedy is white, but "Lathan shone above a large number of actresses who tested for the job as an actress who could grow in the role as her character rises from running strike teams to the heights of power."

 Filming

 Principal photography took place between September and December 2016 in London, Rome and Phuket, with additional filming in Valletta Barry (Wales) and Birmingham.

 Release

-On March 20, 2017, the film was scheduled for a September 15, 2017 release date.
+American Assassin was released theatrically in the United States by Lionsgate Films on September 15, 2017.

+Home media

+American Assassin was released on Digital HD on November 21, 2017, and on Ultra HD Blu-ray, Blu-ray and DVD on December 5, 2017, by Lionsgate Home Entertainment.

 Marketing

-A first picture of Dylan O'Brien as Mitch Rapp was released on September 12, 2016.
+A first picture of O'Brien as Rapp was released on September 12, 2016.
 On November 2, 2016, production stills of the cast were published.

 A first trailer was shown to exhibitors at the Lionsgate panel in CinemaCon in March 2017.
 The first poster and teaser trailer were released online in April 2017.
 On June 20, the red band trailer was released.